 This second exercise is commonly known as a paradiddle pyramid.
 It uses the strategically placed singles and doubles to balance the limbs.
 The concept is to play two single (paradiddles) followed by two doubles and two triples; then back to two doubles and two...

 The rudiments are the ABCs of drumming.
 Practicing them consistently can do wonders for your control and co-ordination.

 Drummers naturally have a stronger and weaker hand (or foot).
 This is a deceptively simple exercise that is designed to even out both sides.

 If you need staff paper to transcribe your music, feel free to use these.
-Click the links below to download and print them.
+Click the links to download and print them.

 In the previous lesson, we worked on our timekeeping skills by articulating the sixteenth note subdivisions.
 It’s a good idea to do the same with other subdivisions.
 Today we will look at eighth note triplets.